 That’s why I am keeping an eye on several companies that are positioned to benefit the most from all the chaos.

 First up, are businesses that build manufactured housing (commonly known as mobile homes in the U.S.) that can offer an alternative to traditional homes.
 Several REITs run mobile home and manufactured housing communities, and I am keeping an eye on those hoping that opportunities develop.
-Below are two REITs that come to mind:
+Two REITs that come to mind are Equity Lifestyle (ELS) and UMH Properties, Inc. (UMH).

 Lastly, when you look at the Home Building Geography Index released this month by the National Association of Home Builders, it is easy to see that builders are responding to meet the demand for affordable rentals… but are avoiding the larger cities for now.